MySQL

 scan.startup.mode

-The startup mode for the connector.
+The startup mode for data consumption.

 No